Difference-in-Differences with Multiple Time Periods: Estimation and Inference

 \end{corollary}

-Corollary \ref{cor:1} implies that one can construct standard errors and confidence intervals for summary treatment effect parameters based on a consistent estimator of $\mathbb{E}\left[ l^{w}\left( \mathcal{W}\right) ^{2}\right] $ or by using a bootstrap procedure like the one in Algorithm \ref{alg:boot1}.
+Corollary \ref{cor:1} implies that one can construct standard errors and confidence intervals for summary treatment effect parameters based on a consistent estimator of $\mathbb{E}\left[ l^{w}\left( W\right) ^{2}\right] $ or by using a bootstrap procedure like the one in Algorithm \ref{alg:boot1}.
+The main advantage of using the bootstrap procedure akin to Algorithm \ref{alg:boot1} is that inference procedures would be robust against multiple-testing problems.
+This is particularly attractive when considering $\theta_{es}(e)$, $\theta_{es}^{bal}(e;e^{\prime})$, $\theta_{sel}(\tilde{g} )$, and $\theta_{c}\left( \tilde{t}\right) $, as practitioners would probably analyze how these parameters differ across event-times $e$, groups $\tilde{g}$, and calendar-time $\tilde{t}$.